aterga/ic-monitoring-benchmark/README.md

 can be found in `data/online/latency.png`.

-### Replication the full set of experiments from the paper
+### Reproducing the full set of experiments from the paper

 **Warning:** This requires 180 GiB of RAM and takes more than a day to complete.